Jim Wright: Aide controversy

 In May 1989, controversy arose when media reports revealed that Wright's top assistant, John Mack, had violently attacked a woman 16 years earlier.
 The woman, Pamela Small, was hit repeatedly with a hammer, stabbed and slashed with a knife and left for dead.
 Small survived the attack, and reported it to the police.
 Mack was convicted of malicious wounding and was sentenced to 15 years in prison, but was paroled after serving 27 months.
 Mack, whose brother was married to Wright's daughter, was given a clerk's job in the Capitol upon his release.
 He went on to become the executive director of the Democratic Steering and Policy Committee and served as Wright's chief legislative strategist.
 Critics, including feminist activist Andrea Dworkin, alleged that Wright manipulated the legal system to get Mack off and, subsequently, protected him from media scrutiny.
-Amid the blistering public criticism, John Mack resigned from his post on May 11, and House members of both parties began to question whether Wright could long-remain as speaker.
+Amid the blistering public condemnation, John Mack resigned from his post on May 11, and House members of both parties began to question whether Wright could long-remain as speaker.

 Ethics investigation and resignation

 In 1988 Wright became the target of an inquiry by the House Ethics Committee.
-Their report in early 1989 implied that he had used bulk purchases of his book, Reflections of a Public Man, to earn speaking fees in excess of the allowed maximum, and that his wife, Betty, was given a job and perks to avoid the limit on gifts.
+Their report in early 1989 implied that he had used bulk purchases of his book, Reflections of a Public Man, to earn speaking fees in excess of the allowed maximum, and that his wife, Betty, was given a make work job and perks to avoid the limit on gifts.
 Faced with an increasing loss of effectiveness, Wright tendered his resignation as Speaker on May 31, 1989, the resignation to become effective on the selection of a successor.
 He was the first Speaker to resign because of a scandal.
 On June 6, the Democratic Caucus brought Wright's speakership to an end by selecting his replacement, Tom Foley of Washington, and on June 30 Wright resigned his seat in Congress.

 The incident was controversial and was a part of the increasing partisan infighting that has plagued the Congress ever since.
 The original charges were filed by Newt Gingrich in 1988 and their effect propelled Gingrich's own career advancement to the Speaker's chair.

 Michael Parenti, critic of the national security state, attributed Wright's forced resignation to the critical questions he was raising in the late 1980s with regard to CIA covert actions in Nicaragua.
 Wright had not only criticized Reagan's policy, but taken the extremely unusual step of entering into negotiations with the Nicaraguan government as Speaker.